 The will is lodged with the court on an application for probate.
 Once a grant of probate has been made, it becomes a matter of public record.
 A will lodged with the court on an application for probate is not a public record unless and until a grant of probate has been made.
-This process can take months rather than weeks so you may have to wait some time until you can get a copy.
+This process can take months rather than weeks so a person may have to wait some time until they can get a copy.

 Are there any time limits for making an application to contest a will?

-An application to contest a will under the Inheritance (Family Provision) Act 1972 (SA) must be made within 6 months of a grant of probate.
+An application to contest a will under the Inheritance (Family Provision) Act 1972 (SA) must be made within 6 months of a grant of probate [s 8].